ayushsainime/MTAI_PROJECT/README.md

-## 🛠️ RFID-Based Tool Tracking System
+## 🛠️ RFID-Based Tool Tracking System GROUP -2
 # Project Overview

 This project is an IoT-based tool monitoring system designed for shop floors and manufacturing environments.